-Akihiro Furube has been a professor in the Department of Optical Science, Tokushima University, since 2015.
-He earned his PhD degree in applied physics from Osaka University under the supervision of Professor Hiroshi Masuhara in 1999.
+Akihiro Furube has been a professor of Tokushima University since 2015.
+He obtained his PhD degree in applied physics from Osaka University under the supervision of Professor Hiroshi Masuhara in 1999.
 As postdoctoral research positions from 1999 to 2001, he worked at Osaka University, University of Texas at Austin, Georgia Institute of Technology and Tokyo institute of Technology.
 In 2001, he became a Research Scientist in National Institute of Advanced Industrial Science and Technology (AIST) and in 2006 was promoted as a Senior Research Scientist.
 In 2008, he was appointed as an adjunct Associate Professor at the University of Tsukuba.
 His research theme is ultrafast charge transfer dynamics in nanomaterials using femtosecond spectroscopy.

 Femtosecond transient absorption for nano-materials.

 1991 - 1995

 Undergraduate course of Applied Physics.